ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    alignment" because they have the same Organizational Domain ("example.com").

+   _Ticket 1_

    The reader should note that SPF alignment checks in DMARC rely solely on the RFC5321.MailFrom domain.
-This differs from section 2.3 of [@!RFC7208], which recommends that SPF checks be done on not only the "MAIL FROM" but also on a separate check of the "HELO" identity.
+This differs from section 2.3 of [RFC7208], which recommends that SPF checks be done on not only the "MAIL FROM" but also on a separate check of the "HELO" identity.

 3.1.3.
 Alignment and Extension Technologies